Guild Mortgage review

 Pros and cons of Guild Mortgage

 - Large selection of loans.
-With three government-backed loans, refinancing options — including ones for Airbnb rentals — and conventional mortgages, Guild Mortgage has a wide suite of options to meet your financing needs.
+With three government-backed loans, conventional mortgages and refinancing options, Guild Mortgage has a wide suite of options available.

 - Rate lock feature.
-Once approved for an FHA, VA or conventional loan, you can lock in your rate for 90 days.
+Lock in your rate for 90 days once you’re approved for an FHA, VA or conventional loan.

 - Extensive resources.
 Guild Mortgage has a host of blog posts, calculators and articles to help you prepare for the purchase or refinance process.

 - Not available in every state.
-As of October 2019, Guild Mortgage doesn’t provide mortgages to New Jersey and New York residents.
+Guild Mortgage doesn’t provide mortgages to New Jersey and New York residents.

 - Limited branch availability.
-While you can apply for a mortgage with Guild Mortgage in almost any state, you’ll have to live in one of the 31 states with a branch location if you want to sit down in person with a loan officer.
+While you can apply for a mortgage with Guild Mortgage in almost any state, you’ll have to live in one of the 32 states with a branch location if you want to meet in person with a loan officer.

 - Mixed customer reviews.
-Online reviews of Guild Mortgage prove to be mostly negative.
+Online reviews of Guild Mortgage prove to be somewhat negative.
 However, J.D.
 Power ranked it third for customer satisfaction in 2019.

 What is Guild Mortgage?

 Guild Mortgage was founded in 1960 and operates as an independent mortgage lender that offers products nationwide.
-It acquired Cornerstone Mortgage in 2018, and in early 2019, Cornerstone switched to using the Guild Mortgage name.
+It acquired Cornerstone Mortgage in 2018, and in early 2019, Cornerstone rebranded as Guild Mortgage.

 Rhys Subitch is a writer and editor at Finder who tackles topics across the site.
 With half a decade of experience researching, editing and writing for a Fortune 500 company, university and several independent publications, Rhys brings readers the most up-to-date and curated info on all things finance.

-Guild Mortgage’s conventional and government-backed loan options and down-payment assistance programs help open up the market for new home buyers.
-It offers prequalification and online applications, but if you prefer to sit down with a loan officer, you’ll have to live in one of the 31 states it services.
+Guild Mortgage’s conventional and government-backed loan options and down payment assistance programs help open up the market for new home buyers.
+It offers prequalification and online applications.
+But if you prefer to sit down with a loan officer, you’ll have to live in one of the 32 states with a branch location.